 Document owners must first enable this feature for a given presentation.
 This can be done by clicking the gray circle in the top right corner of the presentation outline, then clicking Enable Labels.

 Once labels have been enabled, any user with editor access to that presentation will be able to add, edit, apply, or remove labels.
-You can view available labels by clicking on the Manage Labels button.
+You can view available labels by clicking on the gray circle in the upper left-hand corner of the outline panel to Manage Outline Labels.

 Four default labels are available: Not Started, In Progress, Waiting, and Final.
 You can edit the names of these labels by clicking in the name field found to the right of a label’s color indicator.